 The ELI Ocean Program Gulf Team

-Jordan Diamond is a Staff Attorney and the Deputy Director of the Ocean Program at ELI.
-Born and raised in a small coastal town in Northern California, Jordan currently lives in Georgia.
-She specializes in ocean and coastal management, and her recent research has spanned a variety of marine issues, from integrated ocean management to coastal habitat restoration at international, national, and state levels.
+Jordan Diamond is a Staff Attorney and the Co-Director of the Ocean Program at ELI.
+Born and raised in a small coastal town in Northern California, Jordan currently lives in San Francisco, CA. She specializes in ocean and coastal management, and her recent research has spanned a variety of marine issues, from integrated ocean management to coastal habitat restoration at international, national, and state levels.
 In addition to her work at ELI, Jordan is also the Academic Coordinator for the Law of the Sea Institute at the University of California, Berkeley (UCB).
 She holds a law degree from UCB and a BA in earth and environmental sciences from Wesleyan University.

 Jay Austin, Senior Attorney, has been at the Environmental Law Institute since 1992.
 He has worked extensively on the Institute's water and ocean projects, including studies of ecosystem-based management, coastal and marine spatial planning, wetland mitigation, nonpoint source pollution, and Western water issues.
 He graduated with honors from the University of Virginia School of Law, and and served as a Law Clerk to the Honorable Michael Boudin in US District Court for the District of Columbia.

 Ariana Spawn joined ELI in 2011.
 She has worked on a range of coastal and marine management issues, including Large Marine Ecosystem governance in West Africa, marine spatial planning in the Eastern Caribbean, and decision support tools for ecosystem-based management in the US.
 Ariana currently lives in New Orleans, LA, where she focuses much of her time on Deepwater Horizon restoration and recovery.
 She received a BS in Human Biology from Brown University.